School Nurses and Health Services

 Frequently Asked Questions

-My child has lice.
+My student has lice.
 What should I do?

 We follow the guidelines from the American Academy of Pediatrics and the CDC regarding the treatment for lice.
 Any time a student shows evidence of head lice, either with the presence of live lice or the presence of new nits, we will notify that student's parents and provide information for proper treatment.

-We encourage parents to be proactive with lice and check their child's head and hair on a regular basis.
+We encourage parents to be proactive with lice and check their student's head and hair on a regular basis.
 Symptoms of lice include frequent scratching or complaints of itching.

 Read the